Introduction

 Conclusion

-“Finding excellent stuff I hadn’t noticed before.”
+“Finding excellent stuff I had not noticed before.”

 Stop only consuming new.
 Start revisiting what worked.